NotXiJiping/Russia-to-Ukraine-converter/README.md

 # Russia-to-Ukraine-converter
-This google chrome extention converts all mentions of Russia to North-Ukraine and China to West-Taiwan
+This google chrome extention converts all mentions of Russia to East-Ukraine and China to West-Taiwan

 ALL CREDIT GOES TO https://github.com/ericwbailey/millennials-to-snake-people FROM WHOM I TOOK ALL CODE.

-This google chrome extension converts all mentions of Russia to North-Ukraine and China to West-Taiwan.
+This google chrome extension converts all mentions of Russia to East-Ukraine and China to West-Taiwan.
-I am not in any way responsable for anyone who gets wanted by the North-Ukranian or West-Taiwanese governments.
+I am not in any way responsable for anyone who gets wanted by the East-Ukranian or West-Taiwanese governments.

 Installation:

 	1.Download the file.

 	2.Find the file on your computer.